richardvenneman/appsignal-docs/source/getting-started/your-user-account.html.md

 ### [Personal](#personal)

 In personal settings you can change your name and password.
-If you haven't linked your Github account during sign-up, you can still do so here.
+If you haven't linked your GitHub account during sign-up, you can still do so here.
-Connecting your Github account gives you additional features like direct links to commits and linked stacktrace lines
+Connecting your GitHub account gives you additional features like direct links to commits and linked stack trace lines.

 ### [Notifications](#notifications)